7110.1 General Policy

 7110.5 Solicitations Off Campus by University Members or Organizations

 Wright State University recognizes the benefits which may accrue from soliciting off campus for the support of university and university- related programs and projects.
-A procedure has been developed by the Office of Development and University Relations and the Office of Research and Sponsored Programs to review and clear all private sector solicitations before submission to nongovernmental agencies.
+A procedure has been developed by University Advancement and the Office of Research and Sponsored Programs to review and clear all private sector solicitations before submission to nongovernmental agencies.
 It is necessary to use this procedure in order to avoid duplication and to ensure that funding efforts are consistent with the university's best interests.
-Therefore, university members, agencies, and related organizations must consult with the Office of Development and University Relations or the Office of Research and Sponsored Programs before soliciting off campus.
+Therefore, university members, agencies, and related organizations must consult with University Advancement or the Office of Research and Sponsored Programs before soliciting off campus.

 7110.6 Distribution of Literature on Campus

-All posters, flyers, literature, banners, etc., to be posted must be approved in advance of posting by a representative from the Student Organizations and Leadership Development (S.O.L.D.) office.
-All posters, flyers, literature, banners, etc., which have not been approved for posting by S.O.L.D. will be removed.
+All posters, flyers, literature, banners, etc., to be posted must be approved in advance of posting by a representative from the Office of Student Activities.
+All posters, flyers, literature, banners, etc., which have not been approved for posting will be removed.
 Postings on bulletin boards assigned to a specific department may be used only with the permission of that department.